Ania126/ania126.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 ## About me
+Welcome to my webpage!
+I'm Anna Liu (刘安娜), but you can call me Ania, the Polish familiar form of my name.
+I am half-Polish half-Chinese, and I am currently pursuing a PhD in Gravitational-Wave Physics at the Chinese University of Hong Kong.
+Below, you can find more details about my research and education journey.

 #### Education:
-- The Chinese University of Hong Kong
+- PhD Physics, The Chinese University of Hong Kong, 2021-present
-- KU Leuven
+- MSc Astronomy & Astrophysics, KU Leuven, Belgium, 2021
-- University of Oxford
+- BA (Hons) Physics, University of Oxford, UK, 2018

-You can disable any of these elements by editing `profile` #property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+#### Research Interest
+- Gravitational waves from binary black holes: data analysis and phenomenology
+- Gravitational-wave lensing
+- Probing General Relativity with black-hole ringdown